 The Landmarks Preservation Commission was created in 2003 to preserve our historic sites.
 It consists of 5 members appointed by the Mayor, one of whom is designated as commissioner and who serves as chairman.

 In 2003 the Village created the offices of Village Justice and Acting Village Justice to enforce the laws and ordinances of the Village relating to parking, fire prevention and safety, health, sanitation, building zoning and planning.
 The Village enforcement personnel are authorized to issue appearance tickets.
-The Village Court is held at the Village Office once a month on a set date.
+The Village Court is held at the Village Office once every other month on a set date.

 go to top